Pheterov/MySQL-ecommerce-analytics-portfolio/README.md

 - This project was built as part of a structured preparation path for Junior / Junior+ Data Analyst roles and evolved into a portfolio.

-### The key objective was to move beyond:
-writing queries that “work”, and toward writing queries that are:
+### The key objective was to move beyond writing queries that “work”, and toward writing queries that are:

 - correct,
 - explainable,